-The Regional Freshwater Plan defines bores in terms of structures.
-This creates the need for a separate rule for the Lower Hutt Groundwater Zone that includes holes as well as structures.
-Additions and alterations during preparation of the Regional Freshwater Plan have lead to a complex definition.
+The Regional Freshwater Plan defines bores in terms of structures that are used to create them.
+The definition is more complex than it needs to be.
+It creates the need for a separate rule for the Lower Hutt Groundwater Zone that includes holes as well as structures.
 A more straightforward definition is desirable.
-The new definition was adapted from NZS 4411:20001, New Zealand Standard for Drilling of Soil and Rock.
+The new definition was adapted from NZS 4411:2001, New Zealand Standard for Drilling of Soil and Rock.